 - Principal message

-The desired type of customer experience is the central concern of a modern brand strategy.
-The goal must be kept in mind throughout the planning and implementation phases.
+The desired type of customer experience is the central concern of modern brand strategy.
+Throughout planning and implementation phases, the brand definition is always viewed in regards to the goal: how does a certain definition affect the delivery of your service?
+How do we make it work?
 Brand strategy should be apparent in all services, products, and customer encounters.

 A marketing communication strategy is a top-level plan for achieving the targets set for marketing, sales and communication.
 It defines and determines: